International Foundation Programme (IFP)

 |New Course fee (includes first examination attempt)||£ 226|

 Disclaimer: the currency conversion tool is provided to you for convenience only and does not constitute an endorsement or approval by the University of London; the exchange rates are provided dynamically via a third-party source, consequently, the University of London International Programmes is not responsible for their accuracy.

 *The total fee listed above is an example of the fees payable to the University for the whole programme of study when completed in one year.
 The example is calculated using the current fees and does not reflect any annual change in fees if you take more than one year to complete your course.
 If you study for longer than one year, you will need to pay additional fees.

 Once you have received an offer from the University, you should inform the institution at which you plan to study.
 You should then complete your registration with the University of London and pay the University's fees.

-Examinations take place in late April each year and you can apply to sit your examination between 30 November and 1 February.
+Examinations take place in late April each year and you can apply to sit your examination from mid-December to the closing date of 1 February.
 Students will also need to pay their local examination centre fees as part of their examination entry.

 How to pay

 The easiest way to pay is online while completing your registration with the University.